splintercommunity/splinter-docs/community/planning/oauth2_rest_api_authentication.md

 In public environments, it is common to use authentication servers provided by organizations which have a large number of users.
 GitHub and Google both provide authentication servers, as do many other organizations.
-GitHub is interesting in the context of Splinter development because teams working on Splinter and Hyperledger projects all have existing GitHub accounts.
+GitHub is interesting in the context of Splinter development because teams working on Splinter projects all have existing GitHub accounts.
 Google is interesting because Google Apps is commonly used by smaller businesses, but also because of the robust OAuth implementation provided by Google.

 By supporting multiple OAuth providers, we ensure we are not implementing a solution that only works with a single provider.
 Additionally, three (Azure